houndstooth/houndstoothcraft/README.md

 An "effect", such as the cmyktooth effect, is just a type of houndstooth intended to be composed, along with defaults and overrides, into a main houndstooth.

-When you compose a houndstooth, you do so by composing each houndstooth effect's animations patterns into a finished animations pattern, each houndstooth effect's layers patterns into a finished layers pattern, and each houndstooth effect's base patterns into a finished base pattern.
+When you compose a houndstooth, you do so by composing each effect's animations patterns into a finished animations pattern, each effect's layers patterns into a finished layers pattern, and each effect's base patterns into a finished base pattern.

 ### pattern